Lioness100/guess-that-lang/README.md

 # Reveal lines in random order instead of top to bottom.
 (Default: false)
 guess-that-lang --shuffle # or -s

+# Theme overrides will be stored in a config file so you only need to input them once.
+guess-that-lang --theme dark
+guess-that-lang --theme light
 ```

 ## Acknowledgements